-- reduced social cohesion impacts on the Kimba community - increased economic diversity and opportunities in the Kimba community
+- reduced social cohesion impacts on communities located near sites under consideration - increased economic diversity and opportunities in affected communities.

 The Department of Industry, Science, Energy and Resources (the department/we) administers the program according to the Commonwealth Grants Rules and Guidelines (CGRGs)1.